Sign up to our Newsletter

 • Very difficult: The LSAT is known to be one of the world’s toughest entrance exams, meaning you’ll probably take it more than once.

 • Time-consuming: Studying and taking the LSAT can be very time-consuming.
-Because it’s so difficult, many people take months to study for the LSAT.
+Because it’s so difficult, many people take months to study.

 • Only administered a limited time a year: The LSAT is administered four times yearly.
-It is administered in February, June, October, and December.
+In 2025, the LSAT will be administered in August, September, October, and November.

-We’ve just mentioned a few ways how advantageous avoiding the LSAT is.
-However, every student has a reason for not wanting to take it.
+So if any combination of these reasons sounds applicable to you, avoiding the LSAT might be your best option.
+However, every student has their own reason for not wanting to take it.

 How to Get Into Law School Without the LSAT